- Context of the Regional Infrastructure Fund

-The RIDC is chaired by RDV and includes representatives from the Department of Premier and Cabinet, the Department of Treasury and Finance and the Department of Economic Development, Jobs, Transport and Resources.
+The RIDC is chaired by RDV and includes representatives from the Department of Premier and Cabinet, the Department of Treasury and Finance and the Department of Jobs, Precincts and Regions.
 Where relevant, comments and advice will be sought from a range of state government agencies.

 Step 4: Approval process

 The Minister for Regional Development will consider the advice received from the RIDC and where appropriate, advice from other Ministers, and determine whether or not to approve the application for funding.

 In the case of applications seeking funding of $5 million or more, the Victorian Treasurer’s authorisation is also required.